hanami/guides/content/v2.0/application/config.md

 config.middleware.use MyMiddleware, before: AlreadyAddedMiddleware
 ```

-Defaults to an empty middleware stack.
 If you configure actions to use the `:json` format, then `Hanami::Middleware::BodyParser` will be added automatically and configured to parse JSON request bodies.

 ## Actions